ANSWERS TO ALL YOU NEED TO KNOW

 The most important (and simple) thing you can do is check your tire pressure regularly, and keep them inflated as indicated on the tire.

-The weight capacity of most Pedego Electric Bikes is 115 kgs.
-The exceptions are the Tandem and Stretch models which can carry up to 180 kg.
-The Boomerang Plus and Interceptor, when equipped with the Mag Wheel Upgrade, can also hold up to 180 kg.
+The weight capacity of Pedego and SMART-e Electric Bikes is 120 kg.
+The exceptions are the FAT BIKES (150kg) Tandem and Stretch models which can carry up to 180 kg.

 Yes!
-Many Pedego customers use hitch mounted racks to travel far and wide with their beloved Pedegos.
+Many customers use hitch mounted racks to travel far and wide with their beloved bikes.
 Thule is a popular brand.
 Please check with your local dealer for their advice on which rack is right for you.